gma2th/full-stack/README.md

 * `backend_cors_origins`: Origins (domains, more or less) that are enabled for CORS (Cross Origin Resource Sharing).
 This allows a frontend in one domain (e.g. `https://dashboard.example.com`) to communicate with this backend, that could be living in another domain (e.g. `https://api.example.com`).
 It can also be used to allow your local frontend (with a custom `hosts` domain mapping, as described in the project's `README.md`) that could be living in `http://dev.example.com:8080` to cummunicate with the backend at `https://stag.example.com`.
 Notice the `http` vs `https` and the `dev.` prefix for local development vs the "staging" `stag.` prefix.
 By default, it includes origins for production, staging and development, with ports commonly used during local development by several popular frontend frameworks (Vue with `:8080`, React, Angular).

 * `postgres_password`: Postgres database password.
 Use the method above to generate it.
 (You could easily modify it to use MySQL, MariaDB, etc).
-* `pgadmin_default_user`: PGAdmin default user, to log-in to the PGAdmin interface.
-* `pgadmin_default_user_password`: PGAdmin default user password.
-Generate it with the method above.

 * `traefik_constraint_tag`: The tag to be used by the internal Traefik load balancer (for example, to divide requests between backend and frontend) for production.
 Used to separate this stack from any other stack you might have.
 This should identify each stack in each environment (production, staging, etc).
 * `traefik_constraint_tag_staging`: The Traefik tag to be used while on staging.